Repayment of the Credit

 In the case of a sale of the home to an unrelated person, the increase in tax due to accelerated repayment is limited to the amount of gain (if any) from the sale.
 To determine the gain for this purpose, you must reduce the adjusted basis in the home by the amount of the first-time homebuyer credit that hasn't been repaid.

 Reporting the repayment.
 If required to repay the first-time homebuyer credit, you must file a federal income tax return, even if the gross income doesn't exceed the return filing threshold.
-If you made a qualifying home purchase in 2008 and owned and used the home as a principal residence in all of 2016, you must enter the additional federal income tax on Form 1040 (PDF), line 60b and don't need to attach Form 5405 (PDF), Repayment of the First-Time Homebuyer Credit.
-If you dispose of the home or if you (and your spouse if married) stop using it as your principal residence in 2016, you must attach a completed Form 5405 to Form 1040.
+If you made a qualifying home purchase in 2008 and owned and used the home as a principal residence in all of 2018, you must enter the additional federal income tax on Form 1040, Schedule 4, Other Taxes (PDF).
+You don't need to attach Form 5405, Repayment of the First-Time Homebuyer Credit (PDF).
+If you dispose of the home or if you (and your spouse if married) stop using it as your principal residence in 2018, you must attach a completed Form 5405 for you (and your spouse if married) to Form 1040 (PDF).

 More Information.
-For more detailed information on the first-time homebuyer credit, refer to the Form 5405 Instructions and First-Time Homebuyer Credit: Questions and Answers.
+For more detailed information on the first-time homebuyer credit, refer to the Form 5405 Instructions (PDF) and First-Time Homebuyer Credit: Questions and Answers.
+For the total amount of your credit or your repayment amount, refer to the First-Time Homebuyer Credit Account Look-up tool.